MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/09-OrgData-Add-Auth-MGT.md

 ### Exploring the Sign In Code

+Now that you've signed in, let's look at the code used to sign in the user and retrieve an access token and user profile.
+You'll learn about the `mgt-login` web component that's part of the Microsoft Graph Toolkit.

 [!INCLUDE [Note-Open-Files-VS-Code](./tip-open-files-vs-code.md)]

 1. Open *client/package.json* and notice that the `@microsoft/mgt` package is included in the dependencies.
 This package contains MSAL (Microsoft Authentication Library) provider features as well as web components such as `mgt-login` and others that can be used to sign in users and retrieve and display organizational data.